dymaxionlabs/ap-latam/README.md

 install Poetry using Python 3, in case you also have Python 2 installed.

 Now, clone the repository and run `poetry install`.
 This will create a virtual environment and install all required packages there.
+Use `poetry install -E gpu` to install GPU dependencies (TensorFlow for GPUs).

 Run `make` to run tests and `make cov` to build a code coverage report.
 You can run `make` to do both.